 Sources of Flowers and Leaves

 Some possible sources for all-natural gift toppers include:

 - Neighborhood trees

 - Neighbors/friends with gardens

-The tray above shows some of the materials that I found inside my home, in my backyard, and in my neighborhood: leaves from a houseplant, small lemons, kumquat, fruit from a dogwood tree, red berries from a neighborhood sidewalk tree, a baby rose, lavender that I had dried from earlier in the year, and neighborhood tree leaves.
+The tray above shows some of the materials that I found on a scavenger hunt inside my home, in my backyard, and in my neighborhood: leaves from a houseplant, small lemons, kumquat, fruit from a dogwood tree, red berries from a neighborhood sidewalk tree, a baby rose, lavender that I had dried from earlier in the year, and neighborhood tree leaves.